derhackler/nikolauseckhard/content/about.md

 # AWARDS, GRANTS

+* Startstipendium for Fine Arts of the Federal Ministry Republic of Austria 2020
 * Honorary Award of the Academy of fine Arts Vienna 2017
 * Forein Study Scholarship for Students by the Federal Ministry for Science and Research 2012/13